Apress/Extreme-Mobile/README.md

 4. On the **right side of this section**, aligned with the top of the file list, locate the **Code** button
 5. Select the button to access cloning options and the option to download the repository as a ZIP file

+## Issues

+See outstanding book errors and resolutions under the Issues section

 ## Releases

 Release v1.0 corresponds to the code in the published book, without corrections or updates.